 I believe best-in-class product data is a big competitive advantage for any E-Commerce business for a number of reasons I’ll outline below based on talking to 10+ such companies every week for the last 6 months.

 Online, there is no sales staff to explain a product to potential customers, build trust and help them to find the right product fast.
-This means I need to convince a customer to search, evaluate and buy a product from me based only with the online available information.
+This means I need to convince a customer to search, evaluate and buy a product from me based only on the online available information.

 Today’s customers like you and me are in complete control of the buying process and are likely to go and stick with the “go-to-place” that is most convenient and trusted for them to find and evaluate products.